Lin Xiling

-Lin Xiling (1935–2009), original name is Cheng Haiguo, born in Shanghai, was a Chinese activist and dissident.
+Lin Xiling (1935–2009), originally named Cheng Haiguo, born in Shanghai, was a Chinese activist and dissident.
 Her father was a linguist at Beijing University who later went to Taiwan.
 In 1949, Lin was enlisted in PLA as a secretary in Wenling, Zhejiang.
 In 1953, she went to Renmin University.
 In the case of Hu Feng, she defended Hu and was later implicated by this.